Stay informed with the

 FINISHER: When I play there it reminds me of State fairs and the big hustle to get you to play.
 It has been going on for as long as I can remember.
-I have been at other casinos were the dealers talk to each other about this.
-I listen but never say any thing and pretend that I am not hearing what they are saying.
+I have been at other casinos where the dealers talk to each other about this.
+I listen but never say anything and pretend that I am not hearing what they are saying.

 I feel that a dollar on the line for them with pressing one on every hit I get is enough.
 That can add up if I roll several times.
 I always try to remember that they never lose because it is not their money at risk.